Waitlist open for Summer 2026 litter

 Our puppies usually go to their new homes at 8+ weeks old.
 This may vary from time to time depending on the litter and how they are gaining weight and progressing.
 We would never want to send a puppy home to early, but we also understand the excitement and importance of getting them to their new family as soon as possible.

 There are a variety of sizes of Goldendoodles.
-We off medium (30-50 pounds) and mini Goldendoodles (15-30 pounds)

 Our litters typically range from 6-8 puppies.